 (These setting are enabled through the application preferences.)

-When the override time step setting is disabled, which is encouraged, the solver uses a sophisticated method of automatically choosing an appropriate isochrone time interval, based on a number of factors.
+When the default adaptive setting is enabled, which is encouraged, the solver uses a sophisticated method of automatically choosing an appropriate isochrone time interval, based on a number of factors.

-Without going into great detail, the solver starts with an initial time interval of 20 minutes, or smaller, depending on how close to land you are.
+Without going into great detail, the solver starts with an initial time interval which varies from between 5 and 20 minutes, depending on how close to land your starting point is.
 As the algorithm progresses, if the solver is encountering a lot of land intersections, it may choose to keep the time increment small.
 If the solver finds itself sailing in open waters then it starts to slowly increase the time step.

-Generally, the maximum isochrone interval the solver chooses is 2 hours.
+Generally, the maximum isochrone interval the solver chooses, using the default adaptive method, is 2 hours.

-As the solver sees that it is starting to approach the target point, it will start reducing its time step.
-This has the effect of generating additional isochrone points, which generate more accurate arrival information.
+As the solver sees that it is starting to approach the target point, it will start to reduce its time step.
+This has the effect of generating additional isochrone points, which will generate more accurate arrival information.

 If you have a preference for generating all the isochrones at a single, fixed, uniform time interval then you can enable this setting and specify the interval.